Viewing Niagara Falls up close on the Cave of the Winds tour

 A Catskill Mountain picnic in the Sam's Point Area of Minnewaska State Park Preserve

 The Mirror Lake Inn Resort & Spa overlooking Lake Placid in the Adirondack Mountains

 Come be a part of it: Discover New York State

-Only here can you glide over the “Grand Canyon of the East,” Letchworth State Park, on a hot-air balloon ride, participate in live glass blowing demonstrations at the Corning Museum of Glass and sample vintages from award-winning wineries along the Finger Lakes.
-Ride the Maid of the Mist at Niagara Falls and experience up close one of the natural wonders of the world.
-Explore a museum in the Catskills at the site of the 1960s Woodstock music festival.
-Cruise the longest canal system in the country, tour a craft brewery and discover underground caverns in Central New York.
-Relive American colonial and Revolutionary War history in the Capital Region surrounding Albany, and watch a thrilling race as the world’s best thoroughbreds compete at America’s oldest sports venue, the Saratoga Race Course.
-Cruise to two island castles in the Thousand Islands, or experience artistic performances in a lakeside Victorian village in Chautauqua-Allegheny.
+Only here can you visit Gilded Age mansions where “The Great Gatsby” was filmed; glide over the “Grand Canyon of the East,” Letchworth State Park, on a hot-air balloon ride; participate in live glass-blowing demonstrations at the Corning Museum of Glass; and sample vintages from award-winning wineries along the Finger Lakes.
+Ride the Maid of the Mist at Niagara Falls State Park to experience one of the natural wonders of the world up close.
+Explore a museum in the Catskills at the site of the 1960s Woodstock music festival or the Baseball Hall of Fame in Cooperstown.